Skip to main content

 Academic English

-“Friday’s Weather Report”
+“Friday’s Weather Forecast”

 Pre-Listening Exercise

 What is the weather like in your hometown during different seasons of the year (temperatures, precipitation, humidity, etc.)?
 The Fahrenheit scale is used to calculate temperatures in the United States.
-Use the Internet to find out more about how to convert Fahrenheit to Celsius, and about the people who invented these scales.
+Use the internet to find out more about how to convert Fahrenheit to Celsius, and about the people who invented these scales.

 Agree or Disagree?
 Let’s Spark Some Conversation!

 • In a face-to-face classroom: Read each statement aloud.
 If you agree, move to one side of the room; if you disagree, move to the other.
 Talk with your group—why do you feel that way?
-Then, pair students with members of the other group and have students explain their reasons.
-Rotate partners for more practice.

 • In an online classroom: Use polls, emojis, or the chat box in your online platform to show your opinion.
 Then, join the conversation as a group or in breakout rooms.
-What do others think?
-Do you agree or disagree with them?

 • For independent learners: Read each statement and think about your opinion.
 Then say your answer out loud and explain your reason, as if you’re talking to a classmate.
-This helps you get ready to speak and join real conversations in English.
-Consider recording your ideas and self-assess your progress.

 1. Weather forecasts are usually accurate enough to plan daily activities.